h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 ## Next Steps

-Check out the next tutorial: [Time Series - Retail Sales Forecasting](https://training.h2o.ai/products/tutorial-2a-time-series-recipe-tutorial-retail-sales-forecasting), where you will learn more about:
+Check out the next self-paced course: [Time Series - Retail Sales Forecasting](https://training.h2o.ai/products/self-paced-course-2a-time-series-recipe-retail-sales-forecasting), where you will learn more about:

 - Time-series:
     - Time-series concepts